tezos/tezos/docs/whitedoc/michelson.rst

 X - Annotations
 ---------------

 The annotation mechanism of Michelson provides ways to better track data on the stack and to give additional type constraints.
+Annotaions are only here to add constraints, *i.e.* they cannot turn an otherwise rejected program into an accepted one.

-Stack visualization tools like the Michelson’s Emacs mode print annotations associated with each type in the program, as propagated by the typechecker as well as variable annotations on the types of elements in the stack.
+Stack visualization tools like the Michelson's Emacs mode print annotations associated with each type in the program, as propagated by the typechecker as well as variable annotations on the types of elements in the stack.
 This is useful as a debugging aid.

-We distinguish four kinds of annotations:
+We distinguish three kinds of annotations:
 - type annotations, written ``:type_annot``,
 - variable annotations, written ``@var_annot``,
-- field or constructors annotations, written ``%field_annot``,
+- and field or constructors annotations, written ``%field_annot``.
-- and binding annotations, written ``$bind_annot``.

 Type Annotations
 ~~~~~~~~~~~~~~~~